calebnance/jekyll_blog-calebnance/_posts/progressive-web-app/2017-07-09-simple-progressive-web-app-example.markdown

 Paths in scope should only be used if you have a full understanding of what is going on.
 Please keep in mind the service worker needs access to your entire app.

 #### naming of the service worker file
-At one point, I thought that this mattered.. it **does not** matter what you name your service worker file, just as long as you update the file name in the register call as well.
+At one point, I thought that this mattered... it **does not** matter what you name your service worker file, just as long as you update the file name in the register call as well.

 #### manifest referenced in head
 Please remember to add the meta tag for reference of the `manifest.json` file and the path to that file is correct.
 Running the Google Lighthouse plugin will give you a step-by-step list of things that are wrong with your manifest file, if there are any.